-There was a huge lake in the ancient times in Bhojpur.
-The lake dried up but still the remains of the ancient Dam built are available depicting the great craftsmanship and engineering wonder.
+There was a huge lake in ancient times in Bhojpur.
+The lake dried up but still, the remains of the ancient Dam built are available depicting the great craftsmanship and engineering wonder.

 How to Reach

 Bhopal is the nearest Railway station and Airport from Bhojpur.
-From Bhopal Bhojpur can be reached through any vehicle, roads are generally in good condition.
+Bhojpur is just 26 km from Bhopal, which is the capital of Madhyapradesh.
+You can rent a car or hire a cab from Bhopal.
+Roads are generally in good condition.

 Best time to Visit